umitsarioz/umitsarioz.github.io/_posts/2024-09-01-install-apache-cassandra.md

 date: 2024-09-01
 title: Install Apache Cassandra on Linux
 image: /assets/img/ss/2024-09-01-install-apache-cassandra/first.png
-categories: [Python]
+categories: [Big Data]
-tags: [tricks, python]
+tags: [tutorials, setup, big-data]
 published: true
 pin: false
 mermaid : false
 toc: true
 comments: true
-description: Installation of apache cassandra on linux(ubuntu) machine.
+description: Installation of apache cassandra on linux(ubuntu) machine with docker and debian packages.
 math: false
 ---

-In this tutorial, we will try to follow <a href=”https://cassandra.apache.org/doc/stable/cassandra/getting_started/installing.html”> original documentation</a>.
+In this tutorial, we will try to follow <a href=”https://cassandra.apache.org/doc/stable/cassandra/getting_started/installing.html”> original documentation </a>.
 There still might be different codes a bit :) According to documentation you can install cassandra three different ways.
 In this post dockerize version and debiand package version is shown.

 ## Method 1 - Docker Installation